celo-org/docs/docs/developer/migrate/from-ethereum.md

 ### Features exclusive to Celo

 1. Celo allows users to pay transaction fees in cryptoassets other than the native asset.
 On Ethereum, users must pay transaction fees in Ether.
 For example, users can send cUSD, and then pay any transaction fees in cUSD as well.
 2. The Celo protocol uses BFT Proof-of-Stake for maintaining consensus.
 This allows blocks on Celo to be created in 5 seconds, as compared to ~12+ seconds on Ethereum.
 In addition, all blocks are finalized immediately, so there is no need to wait for more than 1 block confirmation to ensure that a transaction won't be reverted.

 ### Things to watch out for

 1. As previously mentioned, CELO transfers are not required to happen via the ERC20 interface.
 A user's CELO balance may change without any interaction with the CELO contract, as they may transfer CELO natively.

 2. Celo transaction objects are slightly different from transaction objects on Ethereum.
     Ethereum transaction objects include fields to, value, gas, gasPrice, data, nonce, signature (v,r,s).
     Celo transaction objects include the same fields as Ethereum transaction objects, plus the feeCurrency field.
     This additional field is included to allow users to [pay transaction fees in different currencies.](/protocol/transaction/erc20-transaction-fees) As of May 19th, 2021, with the [Donut hardfork](https://medium.com/celoorg/dissecting-the-donut-hardfork-23cad6015fa2), the Celo network accepts both Celo transaction objects and Ethereum transaction objects as valid Celo transactions.
 This means that you can use most Ethereum tools with Celo, right out of the box (just point them at the Celo network).
 When sending Ethereum formatted transactions on Celo, you will not be able to use Celo features of specifying transaction fee currencies or full node incentives.

 1) When using mnemonic seed phrases (or secret phrases), Celo accounts (a private key and corresponding address) are derived differently from Ethereum accounts.
 The Celo key derivation path is `m/44'/52752'/0'/0` whereas Ethereum’s is `m/44'/60'/0'/0`.
 This means that going from a seed phrase to accounts will be different when using Ethereum vs Celo wallets.

 2) The Valora wallet uses two types of accounts: externally owned accounts and meta-transaction wallets.
 There are important consequences for wallet developers and dapp developers building on Celo as Valora is one of the main interfaces for Celo users.
 You can find more information about [Valora accounts here](/protocol/identity/smart-contract-accounts).

 ## Deploying Ethereum Contracts to Celo

 Celo runs the EVM which means that smart contracts written for Ethereum can easily be deployed to Celo, the main difference being that you just need to connect to a Celo node instead of an Ethereum node.
-You can connect to your own Celo node or to a Celo node service provider like [Figment Datahub](https://figment.io/datahub/celo/).
+You can connect to your own Celo node or to a Celo node service provider like [Alchemy](https://www.infura.io/).

 ## Protocol Differences